Skip to primary navigation Skip to content Skip to footer

 You don’t have to live in the Nelsonville area to help.
 We have members who travel several hours to volunteer with us.
 Even if you aren’t able to physically help us due to distance or otherwise, we truly appreciate your financial support (and since we are a 501(c)(3) non-profit organization, all donations beyond membership dues are tax-deductible).
 We are entirely self-funded mainly through ticket sales, as well as generous outside donations.

-The first step to becoming a member is to first download and complete the Membership Application .
+To be considered for membership, you must first download and complete the membership application.
 To be approved for membership, applicants are asked to attend a board meeting.
 Board meetings are typically held at the Nelsonville Depot the second Saturday of each month at 9 a.m. when trains are scheduled and 10 a.m. when there are no trains.
 We typically do not hold board meetings in December due to our busy Santa Train season.
 Applicants under 18 must receive the signature of a parent or legal guardian. will be limited on what type of work they can perform and will not hold the ability to vote, nor to run for office/trusteeship.

 Note: We do not and shall not discriminate on any basis.
 We are committed to providing an inclusive and welcoming environment for all people.